What is a settlement figure?

 Do you pay tax on settlements in the UK?

-The tax treatment of settlements in the UK depends on various factors, including the nature of the settlement and relevant tax laws.
+Car finance settlement figures are not taxable for personal finance agreements.
+If the vehicle is used for business or VAT-registered, tax rules may differ.
 It’s best to ask for guidance from a tax professional to make sure you understand the tax implications on paying car finance settlements, as taxes on settlements can vary in different situations.

 What is the difference between settlement figure and outstanding balance?

 While they sound similar, these two figures are slightly different.
-The settlement figure is what you need to pay to end the agreement early, including any fees.
-The outstanding balance is what you owe if you keep making regular payments until the end of the term, without settling the agreement early.
+The settlement figure is total required to pay off the loan early, including any fees or interest adjustments.
+The outstanding balance is amount left if you continue making payments as scheduled.